zouguojian/Traffic-speed-prediction/README.md

 # Traffic-speed-prediction

 Model file:
-1. MT-STFLN: Multi-task learning network
+1. MT-STGIN [codes link](https://github.com/zouguojian/Traffic-speed-prediction/tree/main/MT-STGIN%20): Multi-task learning network for highway traffic speed prediction
 2. ST-ANet: Spatio-temporal Attention learning network

-manuscript_1 has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal！！！ Both codes have been uploaded in the Git-Hub page
+MT-STGIN has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal!!!
+ST-ANet has been accepted in Computer Engineering;
+Both codes have been uploaded in the Git-Hub page